 We all love going outside during the beautiful late springs and summers here in Connecticut!
-Don’t forget to wear quality sunglasses which block 100% of both UV-A and UV-B rays when you spend time outside or when you’re driving, though.
+Don’t forget to wear quality sunglasses that block 100% of both UV-A and UV-B rays when you spend time outside or when you’re driving, though.
 The sun can be very harmful to your eyes over time.

 Pay attention to changes in your vision.

 If you notice that things seem blurry or your vision is less sharp, give us a call and schedule an eye exam.
 You may simply need an updated prescription for your eyeglasses or contact lenses to see your best, but there may be other issues you’re not aware of causing the change which can only be diagnosed during an eye exam.
-If you develop sudden eye pain, see flashes or light, or see a sudden increase in the number of eye floaters, give us a call right away, as these can be symptoms of a serious problem which needs immediate attention.
+If you develop sudden eye pain, see flashes of light, or see a sudden increase in the number of eye floaters, give us a call right away, as these can be symptoms of a serious problem that needs immediate attention.